ckim309/Netflix-Key-Performance-Index/README.md

 ## How well did Netflix perform in terms of Revenue and Subscribers from 2018 to 2019?
+Global scale:
-- global scale: constant increase from 2018 to 2019 in terms of total revenue and the total number of subscribers
+-constant increase from 2018 to 2019 in terms of total revenue and the total number of subscribers

-### Breaking down Revenue and Subscribers into regions:
+Regional:

 - Where does most of our revenue come from?
 1. US & Canada